Looking for things to do in Avila, Spain? Here is the guide to the best sites to visit and things to see in Avila in a day.

 If you have your own set of wheels, but don’t want to stray too far from Madrid, Segovia and Avila would make for one of the most spectacular road trips in Spain.

-Because Avila lies over a kilometre above sea level, it is considerably cooler than Madrid, and in winter the city is covered by a blanket of snow.
+If you are visiting Spain in winter, keep in mind that since Avila lies over a kilometre above sea level, it is considerably cooler than Madrid, and the city may be covered by a blanket of snow.

 This guide is a list of my favourite things to do in Avila that you can easily fit in one day.
 Keeping in mind that the last bus and train depart for Madrid shortly after 6 pm (Check the schedule here)